fluent-cms/fluent-cms/doc/mkdoc/docs/index.md

     - **Stampede Resolution**: Effectively handles cache stampede scenarios, as verified by its developers.
 - **Limitations**:
   The current implementation lacks "Backend-Assisted Local Cache Invalidation," meaning invalidation on one node does not instantly propagate to others.
-- **Fluent CMS Strategy**:
+- ** FormCMS Strategy**:
-  Fluent CMS mitigates this limitation by setting the local cache expiration to 20 seconds (one-third of the distributed cache expiration, which is set to 60 seconds).
+  FormCMS mitigates this limitation by setting the local cache expiration to 20 seconds (one-third of the distributed cache expiration, which is set to 60 seconds).
 This ensures cache consistency across nodes within 20 seconds, significantly improving upon the typical 60-second delay in memory caching.

 To implement a `HybridCache`, use the following code: